webcompat/webcompat.com/docs/dev-env-setup.md

 You need to create a repository on GitHub which is used to submit issues via the GitHub API.
 For example, the user `miketaylr` has created a repository called "[test-repo](https://github.com/miketaylr/test-repo)" for this purpose.

-**Important:** Your repository needs to have the same milestones like we have in our [test-repository](https://github.com/webcompat/webcompat-tests/milestones).
+**Important:** Your repository needs to have exactly the same milestones like we have in our [test-repository](https://github.com/webcompat/webcompat-tests/milestones): needstriage, sitewait, duplicate, incomplete, contactready, needscontact, invalid, needsdiagnosis, wontfix, worksforme, non-compat and fixed.

 ### Store your settings